Looking for change in Washington, D.C?

 Over the past decade there has been a significant discovery of fraud in imported organic feedstuffs or grains.
 This has undermined our domestic organic market; U.S. producers have invested time and money into organic transition and production and deserve to operate in a stable and equitable marketplace.
 The Organic Imports Verification Act S.1398 has been introduced to address import fraud issues.
 Please urge your Senators to support the legislation.

-Urge Congress to Support Organic Farmers in the Farm Bill
+Tell Congress to Support Organic Farmers with a Strong Farm Bill

-Organic is the fastest growing sector of the U.S. agriculture system, with enormous potential to address climate change, help family farms flourish, revive rural communities and protect public health.
-But for organic agriculture to meet its potential, policies are needed to improve organic integrity, make USDA programs work for organic farmers, and remove barriers to organic production.
-Tell your members of Congress that we need a Farm Bill that supports organic farmers and grows the organic food system.
+Organic is a fast growing sector of the U.S. agriculture system, with enormous potential to address climate change, help family farms flourish, revive rural communities and protect public health.
+But for organic agriculture to meet its potential, policies are needed to improve organic integrity, make USDA programs work for organic farmers, and increase market access for domestic producers.
+Take action today and send a message to your legislators and tell them to support American organic farmers.

 Tell Agriculture Secretary Brooke Rollins that Organic is Soil-Based